-A. CHINO BASIN STORAGE FRAMEWORK (Page 49)
+A. CHINO BASIN STORAGE FRAMEWORK (Page 79)

-Receive and file the Final Storage Framework Investigation Report, and authorize the use of the tools and technical information developed by the investigation for storage planning and future evaluations.
+Recommend that the Advisory Committee recommend to the Watermaster Board to receive and file the Final Storage Framework Investigation Report, and authorize the use of the tools and technical information developed by the investigation for storage planning and future evaluations.